tokuda109/flask-docs-ja/docs/upgrading.rst

 to upgrade.
 What changed?

 -   Blueprints need explicit names.
-Modules had an automatic name guesssing scheme where the shortname for the module was taken from the last part of the import module.
+Modules had an automatic name guessing scheme where the shortname for the module was taken from the last part of the import module.
 The upgrade script tries to guess that name but it might fail as this information could change at runtime.
 -   Blueprints have an inverse behavior for :meth:`url_for`.
-Previously ``.foo`` told :meth:`url_for` that it should look for the endpoint `foo` on the application.
+Previously ``.foo`` told :meth:`url_for` that it should look for the endpoint ``foo`` on the application.
 Now it means “relative to current module”.
     The script will inverse all calls to :meth:`url_for` automatically for you.
 It will do this in a very eager way so you might end up with some unnecessary leading dots in your code if you're not using modules.
 -   Blueprints do not automatically provide static folders.
-They will also no longer automatically export templates from a folder called `templates` next to their location however but it can be enabled from the constructor.
+They will also no longer automatically export templates from a folder called :file:`templates` next to their location however but it can be enabled from the constructor.
 Same with static files: if you want to continue serving static files you need to tell the constructor explicitly the path to the static folder (which can be relative to the blueprint's